 Here’s a diagram, of all the relevant moments of the attack, hopefully this will make things a bit clear.

-- at T1, you found the volatile dir name (won first race), but test.php isn’t written yet in the directory.
-Thus you have to start search for test.php (2nd race condition) which will ALWAYS be written after ~30 seconds (from T0).
-We queue another 500K requests in Turbo Intruder for this.
+- T1 you discover the volatile dir name (win first race), but test.php is not there yet.
+Thus you have to start searching for test.php (2nd race condition in the file upload) which will ALWAYS be written after ~30 seconds (after T0).
+We’ll queue another 500K requests in Turbo Intruder for this.

-- at T2 (~ 30th second) test.php is written locally, inside the volatile dir
+- T2 (~ 30th second) test.php is written locally, inside the volatile dir

-- at T3, one of the queued requests from T1 hits test.php and by executing it, we wrote a permanent shell in the parent directory (“/application/files/tmp”) – we won the second race
+- T3 one of the queued requests from T1 executes test.php and writes a permanent shell in the parent directory (“/application/files/tmp”)

-- at T4 both volatile dir and test.php inside get deleted, but we already have a shell 🙂
+- T4 both volatile dir and test.php inside are deleted, but we already have a shell 🙂

 After we guess the name of the directory we will request test.php, which will write a permanent shell in the parent directory.
 Here’s a screenshot from Turbo Intruder with the guessed directory name:

-You can see in the screenshot above (tail -f access_log), how we keep sending requests for test.php inside the directory name we’ve guessed previously.
-Once test.php gets found and executed it writes a permanent shell in the parent directory.
+You can see in the screenshot above how we keep sending requests to test.php until we execute it.
+This is our temporary shell and it will write a permanent shell in the parent directory.

 We hope things have been pretty clear so far, here’s our shell that gives us RCE & persistence:

 Discovering this vulnerability was relatively easy, however putting a POC together was a very time consuming activity.
-We also had to workaround a few Turbo Intruder issues, which resulted in this issue and a few others, thanks to @albinowax for addressing this.
-All the code is published here.
+We also had Turbo Intruder issues, thanks to @albinowax for fixing this issue.
+You can find our POC here.